ahkharsha/briXchange-emc/project documentations/litepaper_aiabricks.md

 ### **Sustainable Revenue Streams and Scalable Growth**

-AIABricks operates on a multi-faceted business model designed to ensure sustainability and scalability:
+briXchange operates on a multi-faceted business model designed to ensure sustainability and scalability:

 - **Transaction Fees**: A small percentage fee is charged on every transaction conducted on the platform, generating consistent revenue.

 - **Premium Listings**: Sellers can opt for premium listing services that offer enhanced visibility and reach for their properties.

-- **Token Sale**: AIABricks generates revenue through the sale of real estate tokens to investors, providing liquidity to the platform.
+- **Token Sale**: briXchange generates revenue through the sale of real estate tokens to investors, providing liquidity to the platform.

 - **Subscription Model**: Users can subscribe to premium features, including advanced analytics, AI-driven recommendations, and enhanced security features, on a monthly or yearly basis.